 Consistent with Complete Streets policies, study and improve on-street parking to road-ways in downtown areas where sufficient width is available and demand is present.
 Adding on-street parking to wide roadways can also act as traffic calming by reducing excessive roadway width.
-Study parking demand and convert existing large parking lots to bilevel garages where demand is present.
+Study parking demand, consider the addition of parking alternatives, and convert existing large parking lots to bilevel garages where demand is present.